Learn About Requirements for Food Stamps

 Learn How Resources Affect Seniors’ Ability to Qualify for Food Stamps

-To qualify for food stamps you need to have limited resources.
-Unlike the income requirements for food stamps, there are a variety of resources that do not count towards your total assets.
+You can only qualify for food stamps if you have limited resources and assets.
+When calculating what resources and assets you have, there are several things that don’t count toward the resource and asset limit.
 For example, you generally do not count benefits you receive from other public assistance programs.
 Resources typically include things such as your bank account balance, vehicles and certain other possessions.
-Food stamps requirements allow you to exclude certain expenses, such as cars, if they do not have a high value.
+Food stamps requirements allow you to exclude certain assets, such as cars, if they do not have a high value.
 Furthermore, as a senior, you are allowed to have more resources than those households without elderly members do.
-Learn more about SNAP resource requirements by downloading our detailed guide to senior benefits.
+Learn more about SNAP resource requirements by downloading our helpful guide to senior benefits.

 Get Information on Additional Requirements for Food Stamps